British Columbia Home Flipping Tax

 The Home Flipping Tax applies to B.C. residents and non-residents who sell their property on or after January 1, 2025.
 Tax will be payable on any gain or income earned from the sale of the property if the property was purchased less than two years before the sale, subject to any exemptions.

-How the Flipping Tax is Calculated?
+How is the Flipping Tax Calculated?

 The Home Flipping Tax applies to the net taxable income from the sale of taxable property that was owned for less than two years.